 Students studying nursing, social work, criminal justice, and ministry are all encouraged to immerse themselves in other cultures, whether they travel internationally to countries across the world or locally to diverse communities in the Indianapolis area.
 For example, nursing students have travelled to Calcutta, India, to work in the Missionaries of Charity Home for the Dying, while social work students have spent full semesters at the Chicago Center for Urban Life and Culture.

 Students in Anderson University’s School of Education have the opportunity to practice student teaching near Anderson, in the Indianapolis area, and even overseas.
 Furthermore, AU is also one of the few colleges to offer year-round student teaching experiences.

 It is part of Anderson University’s mission to educate its students for lives of faith and service to both the church and their society.
-Throughout the last 50 years, over 24,000 students have participated in the Tri-S program (Study, Serve, Share), which is designed to let students learn from other cultures while serving in communities around the world.
+Founded in 1964, the Tri-S program (Study, Serve, Share) is designed to let students learn from other cultures while serving in communities around the world.
 Through Tri-S, students explore other cultures while participating in work camps, service, or ministry projects.
-In 2017, Anderson University students will travel to Greece, the Dominican Republic, London, Paraguay, Peru, Jamaica, Belize, Grand Cayman, Honduras, Uganda, China, India, Australia, Ireland, Romania, Hungary, and Germany.
+Destinations have included Trinidad, Greece, the Dominican Republic, London, Zambia, Scotland, China, and New Zealand.